UniStuttgart-VISUS/reCAPit/README.md

 ## Future Roadmap

 We will soon release a test dataset that can be used to demo our application.
+Further, we plan the add following features and improvements:

+- [ ] Provide installer-ready binaries for all major platforms, including Windows, macOS, and Linux

+- [ ] Develop a streamlined preprocessing pipeline with a dedicated user interface to enhance accessibility

+- [ ] Integrate facial detection, human trajectory tracking, and additional features into the preprocessing pipeline

 ## References